 Departmental assistantships; tuition scholarships; and funding for graduate student fieldwork and research are available from the University, the NY State Museum and the Institute for Mesoamerican Studies.

 In addition to an Ethnology Research Lab and a Linguistics Lab, the University has teaching collections available in archaeology and biological anthropology.
 There are computer user rooms in the Department and in the University Libraries.
 The department also has research laboratories in: Northeast Archaeology and Archaeometry; Mesoamerican Archaeology; Ecological and Environmental Archaeology; Demography; Primate Evolutionary Morphology; Evolutionary Paleoecology; Human Biomechanics; and a Laboratory for research on Child Health and the Environment.

-The University at Albany Anthropology Department published the journal Northeast Anthropology (https://www.albany.edu/northeast_anthropology/) and a book series through a joint agreement between the Institute of Mesoamerican Studies and the University of Colorado Press (https://www.albany.edu/ims/publications.html).
+The University at Albany Anthropology Department publishes the journal Northeast Anthropology, a book series through a joint agreement between the Institute of Mesoamerican Studies and the University of Colorado Press, and the journal Mesoamérica.

 A variety of Anthropology courses are offered online from introductory courses to advanced classes that are taught by faculty and advanced graduate students.
 A limited number of lower and upper-level courses are offered during the winter and summer inter-sessions.